 And then popped up a tourist report that ranked Thailand as one of the 20 most dangerous countries in the world.

-This resulted in Dr. G saying, “Well, if it’s on the Internet, many say it must be true, so l’ll pretend outwardly for the fake news outlets that my previous traveling partner taught me to believe what is out there on the Net as he did.
+This resulted in Dr. G saying, “Well, if it’s on the Internet, many like Livermore say it must be true, so l’ll pretend outwardly for the fake news outlets that my previous traveling partner taught me to believe what is out there on the Net as he did.
 Instead I’ll dodge the drones and paparazzi, throw caution to the winds and make a crazy dash to finish the Rally!
-It appears I’ll be as far from Harvey Milquetoast, Dorothy and Toto as I can get, pushing a crazier adventure motorcycling envelope.”
+It appears I’ll be as far from Harvey Milquetoast, Dorothy and Toto in Kansas as I can get, pushing a crazier adventure motorcycling envelope.”

 The below photo was sent to Dr. G from a Rally follower and supporter from the USA, suggesting he ignore the dire warnings of being outside the USA, with the following quote: “True motorcycle adventure is inconvenience successfully managed away from a Starbucks or roadside assistance plan.
 Go with your Dr. Crazier Asia Plan! ”(Next: After a return flight to Los Angeles, the around the world dots will have been connected, having initially departed from LAX June 2, 2013.
 In the meantime, next see how Dr. G “managed” adventure and his remaining miles through The Land of Smiles.)